Foundations of Differential Calculus for modules over posets: Preliminaries

 \begin{Lem} Let $\gamma\colon\C\to \D$ be a functor between small categories.
 Let $\A$ be a bicomplete abelian category, and let $\A^\C$ and $\A^\D$ denote the respective functor categories.
 Let $\gamma^*\colon \A^\D\to \A^\C$ denote the restriction, and let $L_\gamma$ and $R_\gamma$ denote its left and right Kan extensions.
 Then for any $M\in \A^\C$ and $N\in \A^\D$,

-if $\A$ has enough projectives and either of the following two equivalent conditions holds. \begin{enumerate} \item $\gamma^*$ sends injective modules to injective modules. \item $L_\gamma$ is an exact functor. \end{enumerate} Similarly, if $\A$ has enough injectives then
+if $\A$ has enough injectives and either of the following two equivalent conditions holds. \begin{enumerate}[(1)] \item $\gamma^*$ sends injective modules to injective modules. \item $L_\gamma$ is an exact functor. \end{enumerate} Similarly, if $\A$ has enough projectives then

-if either of the following equivalent conditions holds. \begin{enumerate} \item $\gamma^*$ sends projective modules to projective modules. \item $R_\gamma$ is an exact functor. \end{enumerate} \end{Lem} \begin{proof} We prove the first statement.
+if either of the following equivalent conditions holds. \begin{enumerate}[(1)] \item $\gamma^*$ sends projective modules to projective modules. \item $R_\gamma$ is an exact functor. \end{enumerate} \end{Lem} \begin{proof} We prove the first statement.
 The second follows by analogy.
 Let $N\to I^*$ be an injective resolution of $N$ in $\A^\D$.
 Since $\gamma^*$ is exact and sends injective modules to injective modules, $\gamma^*N\to \gamma^*(I^*)$ is an injective resolution of $\gamma^*N$ in $\A^\C$.
 Then

 as claimed.
-The equivalence of Conditions (\ref{Lem:Ext-adjointness-1}) and (\ref{Lem:Ext-adjointness-2}) follows from Lemma \ref{Lem:gen-cogen}. \end{proof}
+The equivalence of Conditions \ref{Lem:Ext-adjointness-1} and \ref{Lem:Ext-adjointness-2} follows from Lemma \ref{Lem:gen-cogen}. \end{proof}

 {\mathbb{L}}